newjersey/navigator.business.nj.gov/content/src/fundings/brownfield-assessment-grant.md

   money to support site assessment at any eligible brownfield site in NJ.
 openDate: ""
 dueDate: ""
+summaryDescriptionMd: >+
-summaryDescriptionMd: The Brownfield Assessment Grant Program provides grant money to support site assessment at any eligible brownfield site in NJ.
+  The Brownfield Assessment Grant Program provides you with grant money to support site assessment at any eligible brownfield site in New Jersey.

 callToActionLink: https://www.njeda.com/community%20revitalization/
 callToActionText: Learn more
 fundingType: grant